-The offering Common stock offered by us shares Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full) Option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the initial public offering price, less the underwriting discounts and commissions.
-Use of proceeds We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be \$ million, or \$ million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering, together with our existing cash to .
-See "Use of Proceeds."
-Proposed Nasdaq Global Market symbol "ITOS" Risk factors Investment in our common stock involves substantial risks.
+The offering Common stock offered by us 10,586,316 shares Common stock to be outstanding after this offering 33,434,807 shares (or 35,022,754 shares if the underwriters exercise their option to purchase additional shares in full) Option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to 1,587,947 additional shares of our common stock at the initial public offering price, less the underwriting discounts and commissions.
+Use of proceeds We estimate that the net proceeds to us from the sale of 10,586,316 shares of our common stock in this offering will be \$184.0 million, or \$212.1 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$19.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering, together with our existing cash to (i) fund clinical development of EOS-850, (ii) fund clinical development of EOS- 448, (iii) fund development of other product candidates in our pipeline and our drug discovery programs and (iv) for general corporate purposes.
+See "Use of proceeds."
+Nasdaq Global Market symbol "ITOS" Risk factors Investment in our common stock involves substantial risks.
 You should read this prospectus carefully, including the section entitled "Risk factors" and the financial statements and the related notes to those statements included in this prospectus, before investing in our common stock.

-The number of shares of our common stock outstanding after this offering is based on March 31, 2020, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of shares of common stock upon the completion of this offering, and excludes:
+The number of shares of our common stock outstanding after this offering is based on 22,848,491 shares of our common stock outstanding as of June 30, 2020, assuming the automatic conversion of all outstanding shares of our preferred stock into 22,460,076 shares of common stock upon the completion of this offering (including 849,361 shares of common stock issuable upon settlement of a 6% accruing dividend on certain shares of our preferred stock in connection with the conversion of such preferred stock into common stock), and excludes:

-- 6,119,737 shares of common stock issuable upon exercise of options outstanding under our 2019 Stock Option and Grant Plan, or our 2019 Plan, at a weighted-average exercise price of \$1.27 per share, as of March 31, 2020; - shares of common stock issuable upon exercise of options outstanding under our 2019 Plan, at an exercise price of \$ per share, granted subsequent to March 31, 2020; - 5,426,422 shares of common stock reserved for issuance under our 2019 Plan as of March 31, 2020; and
+- 3,323,378 shares of common stock issuable upon exercise of options outstanding under our 2019 Stock Option and Grant Plan, or our 2019 Plan, at a weighted-average exercise price of \$5.29 per share, as of June 30, 2020; - 9,001 shares of common stock reserved for issuance under our 2019 Plan as of June 30, 2020, which shares ceased to become available for issuance at the time our 2020 Stock Option and Incentive Plan became effective;